haimeili/imageGallery/README.md

-This is Image Gallery jQuery Plugin.
+This is an Image Gallery jQuery Plugin.

 You can include it to your project to show images.